Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Polaron Theories

 \subsection{Marcus theory of small polaron hopping}

-Marcus theory \cite{Marcus1956} is the standard approach used to model small-polaron hopping transport in organic semiconductors \cite{Nelson2009}.
+Marcus theory~\cite{Marcus1956} is the standard approach to model small-polaron hopping transport in organic semiconductors~\cite{Nelson2009}.
 The theory models the high-temperature limit of thermally activated hopping.
-This reorganisation energy can be understood as the electron phonon coupling.
-The reorganisation energy is split into, using the terms of Marcus theory developed for solvated reactions, inner and outer sphere reorganisation energies.
-Jortner \cite{Jortner1976} shows how the semi-classical Marcus theory can be made consistent with the low-temperature quantum mechanical tunneling limit.
+This reorganisation energy can be understood as the electron-phonon coupling.
+The reorganisation energy is split into, using the terms of Marcus' theory developed for solvated reactions, inner and outer sphere reorganisation energies.
+Jortner~\cite{Jortner1976} shows how the semi-classical Marcus theory is consistent with the low-temperature quantum mechanical tunnelling limit.

 The inputs to the theory, which can be calculated with electronic structure techniques, are the transfer integral (kinetic energy) between the electron localised on the two states, and a reorganisation energy.